bitsofinfo/helmfile-deploy/examples/README.md

 ### /etc/hosts

-For this example: your `/etc/hosts` (unless you have DNS setup) should have an entry with the contents of [hosts.txt](https://github.com/bitsofinfo/appconduits/blob/master/examples/hosts.txt) (you need to customized w/ your LB IP..)
+For this example: your `/etc/hosts` (unless you have DNS setup) [should have an entry with the contents of this: hosts.txt](https://github.com/bitsofinfo/appconduits/blob/master/examples/hosts.txt) (you need to customize w/ your LB IP..)

 ### Helm repositories
 Finally, ensure the following Helm repos exists on your machine: